-Hocheol Yang is a doctoral student and manager of the MIND Lab in the Klein College of Media and Communication.
+Hocheol Yang is a doctoral student and manager of the M.I.N.D.
+Lab. in Klein College of Media and Communication.
 His research interests include immersive media and communication technology, with a focus on motivational effects and processes of telepresence in media psychology.
 Yang specializes in interactive media production and technology.
 Though his scholarship addresses theoretical questions utilizing rigorous experimental studies, he tries to embrace interdisciplinary perspectives.

 - Bracken, C. C., Yang, H., & Pettey, G. (2015).
 What I Love about Technology: Older Adults and Mobile Communication Technologies: Older adults and mobile technologies.
 Studies in Media and Communication, 3(1), 127-133.